andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev now supports the new fixed TMA metrics counters on Icelake.
+This requires the upcoming 5.9+ kernel.
 * toplev was updated to Ahmad Yasin's/Anton Hanna's TMA 4.1 New Metrics:
   - Re-arrange Retiring Level 2 into Light\_Operations & Heavy\_Operations.
 Light\_Operations replaces